 From coffee to breweries to innovative restaurants, Portland has established itself on the foodie map, ranking among America’s best cities for food.

 What makes it such a foodie paradise?
 The diversity.
 There are many types of cuisine to choose from including eclectic, multi-cultural and traditional.
 Most food carts are grouped together in “pods,” offering a variety of options in one location.
-The Alder Pod is the city’s largest and showcases Portland’s uniqueness through its one-of-a-kind cuisine options that have drawn raves from the top food critics in the world.

 When it comes to coffee, Portland tops the list of best cities for java.
 The city is known for being a leader in specialty coffee and is home to dozens of micro-roasters and coffee shops.